pbfrandsen/SPIN_workshop/02_genome_assembly.md

 Save the changes you made and exit your text file window.

-Now, you can run `hifiasm` to assemble your organism's genome:
+Now, you can run `hifiasm` to assemble your organism's genome **Note** if you are using your own reads, you'll need to substitute the `fastq` file name with whatever filename contains your reads:

 ```bash
 sbatch hifiasm.job arctopsyche m54336U_230309_163624.hifi_reads.fastq.gz